-If your planning to go to provinces I'd say Smart, if your staying in main areas Globe, and if you want to go cheap Sun ;) almost 8 years ago
+If your planning to go to provinces I'd say Smart, if your staying in main areas Globe, and if you want to go cheap Sun ;) about 9 years ago

 I found them really English friendly...
 Sure there's a language barrier but Japanese are naturally very helpful and they'll try to do as much as they can to help.
 Eg. Got lost at a train station and two girls helped me find the station I needed to go to...
-Even accompanied me until the stations stop :) over 7 years ago
+Even accompanied me until the stations stop :) about 9 years ago